How to Cook a Turkey: Your Step-by-Step Guide

 taste of home

 There are many tips for roasting a moist turkey, but one of our favorite methods is brining.
 This process involves soaking the turkey in a water, salt and herb solution overnight to infuse the bird with moisture and flavor.
-Here’s how to brine a turkey the right way, if you want to try it out.
+Here’s more on how to brine a turkey, if you want to try it out.

 Another way to add moisture to a turkey is by stuffing it with aromatics like apples, citrus, vegetables and herbs, rather than stuffing.
-As the turkey roasts, the aromatics will breakdown and boost the bird’s moisture.
+As the turkey roasts, the aromatics will break down and boost the bird’s moisture.
+Here are more things you can put in your turkey that aren’t stuffing.

 Allowing the turkey to rest after it has been roasted is also a good tip.
 This allows the juices to redistribute in the turkey and prevent them from running out when carved.

-At last, the big day has arrived!
-Plan on starting the turkey at least four hours before you sit down for dinner, or earlier depending on the size of your bird.
-Follow this guide to learn the best way to cook a turkey.
-(Want to kick it up a notch?
-Try these flavorful turkey recipes.)
+Once Thanksgiving has finally arrived, plan on starting the turkey in the oven at least four hours before you sit down for dinner, or earlier depending on the size of your bird.
+Follow our guide below to learn the best way to cook a turkey.
+We used this herb-brined turkey recipe, but you can apply this technique other flavorful turkey recipes, too.

 How to Cook a Turkey in the Oven